newrelic/newrelic-telemetry-sdk-java/README.md

 #### Post Release

-Submit and merge a PR with the following:
+1. Submit and merge a PR with the following:
-* Update the [build.gradle.kts](build.gradle.kts) file with to a snapshot version of a potential future release (e.g. `version  := "0.7.0-SNAPSHOT"`).
+* Update the [build.gradle.kts](build.gradle.kts) file with to a version of a potential future release (e.g. `version  := "0.7.0"`).
 * Update the [CHANGELOG](CHANGELOG.md) with details of the new release:
   ```markdown
   ## [0.6.0]